SajidPervez/sajidpervez.com/src/content/authors/about.md

 canonicalURL: "https://localhost:4321/blog/about"
 ---

-I am a product security engineer who is supposed to wear multiple hats within security multiple times during a day.

-* I am core appsec engineer - talking to engineers about scanner findings and remediations, or doing threat modeling
-* In the next meeting I am a cloud security person - helping a team with securing their api with cloud security controls
-* Then I put on _security architect_ hat - reviewing the solution architecture
-* And at times I writing code to solve specific problem
+# Some Context

-The role is an intersection of various skill sets from *cybersecurity*, *coding*, *empathy*, and full of *absolute challanges*.
+My career is at an intersection of various skill sets from *appsec*, , *cloudsec*,  and *coding*.
+These are my core areas of expertise.
+Everyday challanges and much needed *empathy* adds spice and sweetness into my role.